project-koku/nise/README.md

 #### Testing

 Nise uses tox to standardize the environment used when running tests.
+Install `tox-uv` ([docs]https://github.com/tox-dev/tox-uv):

+    uv tool install tox --with tox-uv # use uv to install

-Essentially, tox manages its own virtual environment and a copy of required dependencies to run tests.
+tox manages its own virtual environment and a copy of required dependencies to run tests.
 To ensure a clean tox environment run

-    uv run -- tox -r
+    tox -r

 This will rebuild the tox virtual env and then run all tests.